Togohogo1/Student-Engineer-Portfolio-and-Handbook/portfolio.md

 Having finished Praxis II, the work I have done conforms well to my definition of engineering design with a small modification given more stakeholder interaction opportunities.
 - 3\.
 Follows underlying  theory / principles / standards / research / **human preference**

 I chose to start my Design Portfolio with this section because it serves as a basis for everything that follows, given that "engineering design" is mentioned a lot.
 Additionally, this section indirectly offers my values and perspectives.
-The next section does exactly that, but in a direct appraoch.
+The next section does exactly that, but in a direct approach.

 ## Position in Context and My Design Process [ꜛ](#table-of-contents)
 ---
 ---
 \
 Also referred to as "positionality", Position in Context is defined as:
-- Engagement in engineering design with respect to how I interpret the world around me, and how these interpreations shape my beliefs. [[2]]()
+- Engagement in engineering design with respect to how I interpret the world around me, and how these interpretations shape my beliefs. [[2]]()

 ### Values [ꜛ](#table-of-contents)
 ---